Best Hybrid Mattress for Side Sleepers

 - For acid reflux, it’s the lack of gravity that’s the problem.
 Lying flat allows your stomach contents to flow up your esophagus, causing heartburn and other symptoms.

-Scientists have also found that back sleeping increases your chances of sleep paralysis.
 If any of these conditions are a concern for you, you might want to pair your mattress with an adjustable base.
 Sleeping with your upper body elevated, like an adjustable bed lets you do, can reduce symptoms.

 Many sleep experts refer to stomach sleeping as the least healthy sleeping position.
 Lying on your stomach carries an increased risk for chronic back and neck pain.